Framework v8

 sig.config.set('TM_CALENDAR', 'HKD CALENDAR')

-This code block can be used if initializing your environment for the first time by simply removing the sig.de_init() command.
+This code block can be used if you’re initializing the environment for the first time—simply remove the sig.de_init() command.

 You can check these changes have been successful by running the following commands: